Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

-We perform polynomial fits to the $Z_C$ radial profiles of runs NW and RVWa, within certain radial limits, for the 4 halo mass ranges plotted in Fig.~\ref{fig-ZC-vs-R-MassBins}.
+We perform polynomial fits to the $Z_C$ radial profiles of runs NW and RVWa, within certain radial limits, for the 4 halo mass ranges plotted in Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}.
 The median $Z_C$ (solid curves) versus $r$ data are fitted with a second order polynomial of the form, $\log (Z_C / Z_{C, \odot}) = A + B (\log r) + C (\log r)^2$, and the resulting fit coefficients are listed in Table~\ref{Table-Fit-ZC-vs-R}.
 The results for $M_{\rm halo} = (10^{10} - 10^{11}) M_{\odot}$ fitted between $r = (1 - 40) h^{-1}$ kpc are:

-We infer from Fig.~\ref{fig-ZC-vs-R-MassBins} that the CGM gas at galactocentric distances close to and beyond $R_{200}$, within $r \sim (30 - 300) h^{-1}$ kpc comoving, around galaxies of masses $M_{\rm halo} / M_{\odot} = 10^{9} - 10^{11}$, can give the best $Z_C$ observational diagnostic to distinguish between different galactic outflow models.
+We infer from Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}, third row that the CGM gas at galactocentric distances close to and beyond $R_{200}$, within $r \sim (30 - 300) h^{-1}$ kpc comoving, around galaxies of masses $M_{\rm halo} / M_{\odot} = 10^{9} - 10^{11}$, can give the best $Z_C$ observational diagnostic to distinguish between different galactic outflow models.
+Our metallicity dashed curves (enriched-particle only median, which is analogous to mass-weighted metallicity) are comparable to that of \citet{Hummels12}.